4/24/2019

 It is important that nutritionists continue to account for the upward drift in ruminal starch digestibility (about 2 percent units per month) that occurs, especially in high-moisture corn, following the early dynamic period.
 Failure to account for starch Kd changes may explain some of the “spring acidosis” and milk fat depression seen on dairies feeding high levels of corn silage in conjunction with high rumen fermentable high-moisture or steamflaked corn.

-This article was originally published in January 2011 Hoard’s Dairyman issue, and is reproduced with their permission.
+This article was originally published in the January 2011 issue of Hoard’s Dairyman.
+Reproduced with their permission.